Wizcorp/phonegap-facebook-plugin/README.md

             <activity android:name="com.facebook.LoginActivity"
                   android:label="@string/app_name" />

-4. From the Cordova Facebook Plugin folder copy the src folder from `native/android/` folder into the root of your Cordova Android application.
-It should merge with the existing src folder.
+4. From the Cordova Facebook Plugin folder copy ConnectPlugin.java from `src/android/` folder into the root of your Cordova Android application into `src/org/apache/cordova/facebook/`.
+You may have to create that directory path in your project.

-5. From the Cordova Facebook Plugin folder copy the `www/cdv-plugin-fb-connect.js`, `lib/facebook_js_sdk.js` and `example/HackBook/` files into your application's `assets/www` folder.
+5. From the Cordova Facebook Plugin folder copy the `www/cdv-plugin-fb-connect.js`, `www/facebook_js_sdk.js` and `example/HackBook/` files into your application's `assets/www` folder.
 Overwrite the existing index.html file.

 6. Replace your appId in the new index.html file.
 Leave the quotes.